sxlxc/Hakyllsite/posts/2024-09-20-fixed-dimension-LP.md

 The first quasilinear time algorithm for the color refinement problem on graphs is given in [@cardon_partitioning_1982], and later in [@paige_three_1987].
 It is shown in [@berkholz_tightbound_2017] that $O((m+n)\log n)$ is the best possible running time.
 Also see [this](https://www.lics.rwth-aachen.de/global/show_document.asp?id=aaaaaaaaabbtcqu) for a nice survey on applications.

+## connections

+Now we add edge weights on the directed graph.
+Suppose all arcs have weight 1.
+One can see that a congruent and regular coloring requires that two vertices have the same color iff for each color the total weight of arcs going to vertices in that color are the same.
+Slightly generalize this configuraton, we can consider arbitary arc weights.

 ------------